truenas/documentation/content/SCALE/SCALETutorials/ConfigReportsScale.md

 {{< trueimage src="/images/SCALE/Reporting/AddReportingExporter.png" alt="Add Reporting Exporter" id="Add Reporting Exporter" >}}

 Enter a unique name for the exporter configuration in **Name**.
-If configuring multiple exporter instances, give each a distinct name.
+When configuring multiple exporter instances, give each a distinct name.

 Select the report object format from **Type**.
 At present, only **GRAPHITE** is available.
 The screen shows the exporter configuration fields.

 {{< trueimage src="/images/SCALE/Reporting/AddReportingExporterGraphite.png" alt="Graphite Exporter Settings" id="Graphite Exporter Settings" >}}